 such that

 The operator $\hat{K}$ is called the shift operator because, as we will see, it has the effect of shifting the energy levels.
-If the unitary operator $\hat{U}$ exist and can be found, then the eigenvalues and eigenvectors of $\hat{H}$ are given by
+If the unitary operator $\hat{U}$ exists and can be found, then the eigenvalues and eigenvectors of $\hat{H}$ are given by

-We are going to show a formal way to obtain $\hat{U}$ to all orders in $\varepsilon$.
-For now we are not going to worry about the convergence of the procedure.
+We will show a formal way to obtain $\hat{U}$ to all orders in $\varepsilon$.
+For now, we are not worrying about the convergence of the procedure.
 Let us start by noting that Eq.(\ref{H'}) can be expanded using the Baker-Campbell-Haussdorf lemma as follows

 where the superoperator $D_{\hat{W}}$ is defined by

 Moreover, we assume we can expand $\hat{K}$ and $\hat{W}$ in a power series as

 Inserting Eqs.(\ref{DWH}) and (\ref{power}) in Eq. (\ref{H'}), the following equation is obtained